TikTok is about to be banned – it could change the world even more than we thought

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-After amassing more than 170 million users in less than seven years, TikTok is now facing an outright ban in the US.
+After amassing more than 170 million users in the country in less than seven years, TikTok is now facing an outright ban in the US.

-On 19 January, just one day before Donald Trump is set to be inaugurated as president, the US is set to become the latest country to completely ban the Chinese-owned app.
+On 19 January, just one day before Donald Trump is set to be inaugurated as president, the country is set to become the latest to completely ban the Chinese-owned app.

 TikTok’s parent company ByteDance is still attempting to reverse the ruling, and has three potential ways to avoid the nationwide ban.
 The first is to ask the US Supreme Court to intervene, which it did on Monday.
 The second is to convince Trump to reverse the decision when he comes into office, with TikTok chief executive Shou Zi Chew reportedly meeting with the incoming president on Monday.
 And the third – though this appears increasingly unlikely – ByteDance can abide by the ruling and sell TikTok to a US-based owner.